The Future Of Ebooks Will Be Change And More Change

 Just as Amazon did when it invented self-publishing.

-So what will the future of ebooks and the ebook market be like in five or ten years?
+What will the ebook market be like in five or ten years?

-No one knows, of course, but one thing is a certainty, the future of ebooks won’t be anything like it is today.
+No one knows, of course, but one thing is certain: the future will not be anything like today.

 The only certainty is that ebooks are popular.